coughingmouse/Korean-Romanization/README.md

 ______

-## Korean Specific Additions
+## Addon

-These are some desiqn compromizes associated with usig a syllabary system for a non-monosyllabic lanquaqe in the existig spellig system.
+These are some desiqn compromizes associated with usig a syllabary system for a non-monosyllabic lanquaqe such as Korean in the existig spellig system.
 Since we are not usig a syllabary here, we don't need them.
 Here are some examples.

 1. Write 사이히읗 as ⟨h'⟩ or ⟨h⟩ explicitly